Effects Of Long Distance Driving and How Supplemental Oxygen Can Help

 Truck drivers are especially familiar with the health risks of prolonged driving.
 They are also the group that is impacted the most by these health issues.
-Being sedentary is a major risk factor for weight gain, which can lead to sleep apnea.
-In turn, sleep apnea can lead to fatigue and lack of focus because your body isn’t receiving the necessary oxygen for your lungs and cells to generate energy.
+Being sedentary is a major risk factor for weight gain, which can lead to unwanted sleepiness.
+This can lead to fatigue and lack of focus because your body isn’t receiving the necessary oxygen for your lungs and cells to generate energy.

 Another risk of driving long distances can be air quality.
 A fact that may surprise people is that the air we normally breathe contains ONLY around 21% oxygen, the majority is useless 78% nitrogen.
 Some people have a false sense of protection inside their vehicle that they are protected from air pollution.
 However, the air inside your vehicle can be 15x WORSE than the air outside it, especially when you are caught in heavy traffic.
 Pollutant levels are often higher inside because cars take in emissions from surrounding vehicles and recirculate it.

 According to the Environmental Protection Agency, the average adult breathes 3,400 gallons of air a day.
 If you commute two hours a day, you're inhaling hundreds of gallons of pollution-choked air, which can worsen asthma, emphysema and other lung issues.
 Air quality while driving is especially important because so many people are now wearing protective face masks for longer periods.